-Due Student Activity Faculty Activity

-November 1 st Select a faculty member to chair the

-exam committee

-Meet with chair to brainstorm topic

-and questions and to develop a spring

-semester timeline (note that the

-timeline provided here is sparse-

-1 1 5th most students need more support)

-November 15 th Ask members in person to serve on

-D 1 1et comprehensive exam committee A11

-December 1 st Finalize committee members and All committee members sign SSW

-discuss topic of comps with members "Agreement to Serve" form.

-Give the signed "Agreement to Serve"

-form to the director of PhD program to

-approve

-арргоче

-January 20 th Submit first draft of comps proposal

-(e.g., four-page draft of topic and

-questions) to chair for preliminary

-comments

-By January 30 th Chair and student meet to discuss

-chair's comments and agree on

-changes

-Follow up with committee members

-about the question(s), contact

-members regarding availability, and

-set proposal meeting time and location

-February 10 th Second draft due to chair

-By February Chair and student meet to review 16 th comments about the second draft By February 28th After chair approves the draft proposal, the student meets individually with each committee member to receive feedback on the draft proposal Chair completes SSW form "Comprehensive Examination Checklist," and student gives to director of doctoral program Prepare final version of proposal to be sent to committee Chair sends comprehensive exam guidelines to members and explains process to members March 1 st to April 15 th (Students are encouraged to schedule Proposal defense meeting (final proposal must be submitted to committee members two weeks before meeting) Chair brings SSW form "Approval of the Comprehensive Exam" to meeting; all members sign (virtual signatures are acceptable); and set date of fall exam. meeting before April 1st) Schedule date and location of fall exam defense; ask members if it is okay to send electronic copy.
-If not, Chair gives the form to Program Administrator as soon as possible. plan to deliver paper copy Program Administrator submits the Plan of Study and Request for Exam electronically through the Graduate College workflow.
+Due Student Activity Faculty Activity October 1st Select a faculty member to chair the exam committee Meet with chair to brainstorm topic and questions and to develop a timeline (note that the timeline provided here is sparse-most students need more support) November 15 th Submit a one-page draft with research questions Ask members in person to serve on comprehensive exam committee December 1st Finalize committee members: meet with faculty for feedback on topic, questions, and to request they serve Send signed "Agreement to Serve" to the PhD program director to approve All committee members sign SSW "Agreement to Serve" form.
+December 15 th Submit four-page draft of comps proposal to chair for comments By January 20 th Chair and student meet to discuss chair's comments and agree on changes January 31st Revised draft due to chair By February 6 th Chair and student meet to review comments about the draft Set proposal meeting time and location with committee members By February 14 th After chair approves the draft proposal, the student shares draft with committee members and meets individually with each committee member to receive feedback on the draft proposal By February 24 th Prepare final version of proposal for the defense. (final proposal must be submitted to committee members two weeks before the defense meeting) Chair completes SSW form "Comprehensive Examination Checklist," and student gives to director of doctoral program Chair sends comprehensive exam guidelines to members and explains March 1 st to April 15 th (Students are encouraged to schedule meeting before April 1 st) Proposal defense meeting Schedule date and location of fall exam defense; ask members if it is okay to send electronic copy.
+If not, plan to deliver paper copy process to members Chair brings SSW form "Approval of the Comprehensive Exam" to meeting; all members sign (virtual signatures are acceptable); and set date of fall exam.
+Chair gives the form to Program Administrator as soon as possible.
+Program Administrator submits the Plan of Study and Request for Exam electronically through the Graduate College workflow.
 This form requires the committee member names, exam title, and date of the exam.
-Register for PhD Dissertation hours with chair (2 s. h.) and Thesis Writing Seminar (3 s. h.) in the fall semester August 15 th Turn in examination electronically to the director of the doctoral program and each of the committee members August 17 th Meet with chair about Dissertation Hours Contract, and get signature from chair and director of the doctoral program August 24 th Begin Fall classes, including Thesis Writing Seminar Need to have list of research questions and hypotheses, if applicable, for Thesis Seminar By Sept 15 th Oral defense of exam Via Universal Workflow, all members vote and sign electronically.
-If reservations, chair drafts statement and sends to program administrator within 2
+Register for PhD Dissertation hours with chair (2 s. h.) and Thesis Writing Seminar (3 s. h.) in the fall semester Write the Exam date of the Cadili.
+August 15th Turn in examination electronically to the director of the doctoral program and each of the committee members

+August 17 th Meet with chair about Dissertation Hours Contract, and get signature from chair and director of the doctoral program August 24 th Begin Fall classes, including Thesis Writing Seminar Need to have list of research questions and hypotheses, if applicable, for Thesis Seminar (meet with chair as needed) By Sept 15 th Oral defense of exam Via Universal Workflow, all members vote and sign electronically.
+If reservations, chair drafts statement and sends to program administrator within 2 weeks.